 We are active participants in cooperative conservation programs with other zoos with species such as Snow leopards, Red pandas, and Pallas cats.
 Our animal collection continues to grow and evolve as our facility moves in a new strategic direction with our Virginia Wild concept.
 This new direction for the zoo will focus on species that are native to Appalachia and the Blue Ridge Mountains in particular.
 Highlighted species in the future will include Black bear, Bald eagles, Bobcat, and North American river otters that will join many of the species that are already here at the zoo such as the Great Horned owl, Red foxes, Raccoon, Red wolves, and Cougar.
 Our goal is to introduce new generations to their native wildlife and educate them that conservation starts right here at home.
 However, we still plan to continue forward with maintaining Snow leopards and a few other Asian species so that we can educate our patrons about the threats posed to endangered, threatened, and vulnerable species that inhabit mountain ranges far away as well.
 As a result, we are adding new exhibits and renovating existing structures to expand our animal collection and advance our educational programming while better serving our visitors.

 Today, the Mill Mountain Zoo is the only major non-profit wildlife attraction on the entire 469-mile span of Blue Ridge Parkway, and enjoys continued success thanks to the support of the community, philanthropic organizations, and private donors.

-Donate today and help us care for the animals (and the administrative staff) by keeping them warm and safe this winter.
-Thank you for your support of our furry, feathery and scaly friends!
+Donate today and help us care for our furry, feathery and scaly friends!